First Indian National Army: Japan

 The army's co-existence with Imperial Japan was an uneasy one.
 Misgivings about Japanese intentions existed from early in the history of the army.
 Col N.S.
 Gill, in overall charge of Pow Camps, regarded Japanese overtures and intentions with caution Further, the close relation of Fujiwara and Mohan Singh was not replicated after the I-Kikan replaced Fujiwara's office.
 Iwakuro was considered less idealistic and romantic than Fujiwara.
 Iwakuro took his post at a time the Pacific War faced a higher priority among Japanese forces for materiel. and did not use his expertise to encourage the "true Indian army" that Fujiwara had envisioned.
 By some accounts he only engaged in as much development of the INA as would keep Mohan Singh happy.
-Within the league, members of the original Indian delegation to the Tokyo conference held reservations about serving Rash Behari Bose, and of ultimate Japanese intentions with regards to independent India.
+Within the league, members of the original Indian delegation to the Tokyo conference held reservations about serving Rash Behari Bose, and of ultimate Japanese intentions with regard to independent India.
 Rash Behari Bose had lived in Japan for a considerable length of time, married a Japanese woman, and his son had enlisted in the Imperial army.
 Among the thirty-four points of the Bangkok resolution, the INA and the IIL raised a number of questions and sought clarifications.
 These included the role and position of India in Japan's co-prosperity sphere, Japan's intentions in – and towards – an independent India.
 These were presented via the Iwakuro Kikan after the Bangkok conference, and a point-by-point answer were demanded for each.
 Tokyo, however, was not able to give assurances of the kind sought by the league and the INA, which was seen as unacceptable to the council formed at the time of the Bangkok conference.

 The Indian National Congress had conditionally supported the Allied war effort, and the Indian expatriate nationalists were concerned during this early phase that they might be seen as Quislings.
 This was particularly strong amongst members of the Thai-Bharat Cultural Lodge, which together with the IIL formed what was called the Indian National Council.
 Swami Satyananda Puri, a prominent member of the Lodge reportedly mentioned before the Tokyo conference that Nehru had forbidden Indians residing outside India from interfering in her internal politics.
 It was in this context that in a meeting in Singapore in March 1942, a unanimous decisions were taken to seek approval of the Indian National Congress for taking Japanese assistance, and to press for Subhash Chandra Bose to assume leadership of the movement.